virtual-world-framework/vwf-web/getting_started.md

       }
     }
 ```

+Notice that we didn't need to add the `movePlayer` function to the `methods` section.
+Does that seem odd?
+Well, we're only using `movePlayer` to re-use code in our switch statement.
+We don't want it to be publicly accessible.
+The methods defined in `methods` are part of the application's public API.

 Don't forget to add the property `paddleSpeed` to the properties section.
 If you feel like giving yourself a little boost, tweak that number a bit higher.